History of decompression research and development: The arterial bubble decompression model

-The arterial bubble assumption is that the filtering capacity of the lung has a threshold radius of the size of a red blood cell and that sufficiently small decompression bubbles can pass to the arterial side, especially during the initial phase of ascent.
-Later in the ascent, bubbles grow to a larger size and remain trapped in the lung.
+The basic assumption of the arterial bubble model is that the filtering capacity of the lung has a threshold radius of the size of a red blood cell and that sufficiently small decompression bubbles can pass to the arterial side, especially during the first part of ascent.
+Later in the ascent, bubbles grow larger and are trapped in the lung capillaries.
 This may explain why conventional Doppler measurements have not detected any bubbles in the arterial circulation.

-The arterial bubble assumption can introduce variability in the decompression outcome through the lung function.
-The first variable is individual susceptibility.
-The filtering capacity of the lung may be assumed to vary between individuals, and for a given individual, from day to day, and may account for the inter-personal and intra-persona variability which have been observed in DCS susceptibility.
-Basically, a good diver is a good bubble filter.
+The arterial bubble assumption can cause variations in the decompression outcome due to the lung function.
+The first variable is susceptibility of the individual.
+The filtering capacity of the lung may be assumed to vary between individuals, and for a given individual, from day to day, and may account for the variability between divers on the same profile, and between the same diver on different occasions which have been observed in DCS susceptibility.
+A good physiology for diving implies an effective bubble filter.
 This is a justification for divers who seek top physical fitness for severe decompression exposures.

 The second variable is related to dive conditions and speculates an influence of CO2 on the lung filter.
 Raised levels of CO2 could decrease the lungs' filtration capacity and allow bubbles to pass to the arterial side of the circulation.
 Thus, diving situations associated with CO2 retention and hypercapnia would be associated with a higher risk of Type II DCS.
 This could explain why the following situations, which are all related to high levels of CO2, have been identified as contributing factors to DCS: